ferimer/restapi/README.md

 ### `common`

-Configures common aspects of the answes provided by the server.
+Configures common aspects of the answers provided by the server.
 In particular:

 ### `cors`